 "Almost there," she responds.

 We stop and I can hear her unhinging another vent.
-I'm relieved by the gleam of light shining in, allowing me to see once again.
+Somewhat relieved I take a deep breath as a strong gleam of light shines through, allowing me to see once again.
 Finally the vent falls forward and we get out into what looks like some sort of garbage facility.

 Standing up I can see that she's just a young girl.
 She signals me to follow, while guiding me through the mounds of trash.
 Most of which are over fifty feet tall.

 As we continue through a maze of garbage, I notice that the majority of what I see, I would never bother throwing away.
 It always astounds me how much goes to waste in the Capitol.

 Eventually the girl brings me to a spot near an old mattress.
 It looks as though she has designed a bedroom for herself using what discarded scraps and trinkets she has found down here.

 "Yeah, about two and a half years now," she answers casually.
 "About time you woke up though.
 You were the only one from your group that I could get to."